 5.)
 Pollenca

-Now, one of the best areas of Pollenca to see has to be the 365 Calvari Steps that are totally stunning.
+Now, one of the best areas of Pollenca to see has to be the 365 Calvari Steps, which are totally stunning.

-Also, there’s the intimate little Museum of Pollenca that’s well worth visiting if you want to explore more of the village history.
-It’s pretty small, so don’t expect a huge complex but it’s a lovely little spot if you love museums.
+Also, there’s the intimate little Museum of Pollenca that’s well worth visiting if you want to explore more of the village’s history.
+It’s pretty small, so don’t expect a huge complex, but it’s a lovely little spot if you love museums.

-Plus, if you’re getting some rumbles in your tummy pop into La Trencadora that’s incredible for lunch.
+Plus, if you’re getting some rumbles in your tummy, pop into La Trencadora, which is incredible for lunch.
 Totally love this place.

 6.)
 Deia